Asymptotic control theory for a system of linear oscillators: Asymptotic optimality of the basic control

 \end{theorem}

-\begin{proof} Consider first the case, where the duration of the motion $T$, although is large, but is much less than $\rho(T)$, meaning that $T/\rho(T)=o(1)$.
-Then, the controlled motion under (\ref{xi}) differs from the free one in the entire time interval $[0,T]$ by quantity of order $T/\rho(T)=o(1)$.
-Therefore, the right-hand side of (\ref{T3}) differs from the similar quantity for the free motion by $o(1)$.
-But we have already found out that for the free motion the average value of the right-hand side is $-1+o(1)$ as $t\to\infty$.
-Thus, the average value of the right-hand side of (\ref{T3}) under control (\ref{approx4}) is $-1+o(1)$ as $M\to+\infty$.
-By integrating the right-hand side we arrive at (\ref{approx_T}).
-The statement (\ref{approx_T2}) is proved similarly.
+\begin{proof} Consider first the case where the duration of the motion $T$, although large, is much less than $\rho(T)$, meaning that $T/\rho(T)=o(1)$.
+Then the controlled motion under (\ref{xi}) differs from the free one in the entire time interval $[0,T]$ by the quantity of order $T/\rho(T)=o(1)$.
+Therefore, the RHS of (\ref{T3}) differs from the similar quantity for the free motion by $o(1)$.
+But we have already pointed out in the previous subsection that for the free motion, when $p(t)=e^{-A^*t}p(0)$, the average value

+of the RHS is $-1+o(1)$ as $T\to\infty$.
+Thus, the average value of the RHS of (\ref{T3}) under control (\ref{approx4}) is $-1+o(1)$ as $M\to+\infty$.
+By integrating the RHS, we arrive at (\ref{approx_T}).
+The statement (\ref{approx_T2}) can be proved similarly.